 A Day in the Life of a Database Administrator

-Of all the turbulence to hit database administration, the most disruptive event for McEwen (left) has been one that’s uprooted roles across the spectrum: the pandemic.
-He worked for 10 years as a DBA for BCD Travel, a business travel agency that was suddenly faced with no business travel to manage.
-He was recently given a choice: six additional months of furlough, or severance.
-His last day was October 31.
+Of all the turbulence to hit database administration, the most disruptive event for McEwen was one that uprooted roles across the spectrum: the pandemic.
+He worked for 10 years as a DBA for a business travel agency that was suddenly faced with no business travel to manage.
+His last day was October 31, 2020.

-These days, his time is devoted to a mix of freelance work, job prospecting and professional development — plus, of course, music.
+Soon after, his time was devoted to a mix of freelance work, job prospecting and professional development — plus, of course, music.

 McEwen was BCD Travel’s point man for Denoda, a data virtualization tool that essentially gives users a central view from which to query different — and different kinds of — databases.
 BCD was among the first companies to have a Denodo cluster, with three nodes, according to McEwen.